Reviews You Can Rely On

 Credit: Jenna Ammerman

-The Neuron has a distinctly lively and playful demeanor on the descents.
+The Neuron has a distinctly lively and playful demeanor on the descent.
 While cruising on moderate terrain, it likes to pop around, and it springs in and out of corners with energy.
 It has responsive handling and feels comfortable to pick your way around obstacles thanks to its modern but moderate geometry.
-In these instances, it feels a lot like the Ibis Ripley, one of our favorite shorter travel trail bikes, which also seeks to find the most fun way down the trail.
-Canyon's Triple Phase suspension design feels great over small and mid-sized chop and trail chatter, and we never felt like we were blowing through all the travel on bigger hits thanks to the progressive ramp up at the end.
+In these instances, it feels a lot like the Trek Top Fuel, one of our favorite shorter travel trail bikes, which also seeks to find the most fun way down the trail.
+Canyon's Triple Phase suspension design feels great over small and mid-sized chop and trail chatter, and we never felt like we were blowing through all the travel on bigger hits thanks to the progressive ramp-up at the end.

 canyon neuron cf 8.0 - on steep trails and terrain, the neuron demands a little more...